WordPress/gutenberg/docs/meta-box.md

 This url is automatically passed into React via a `_wpMetaBoxUrl` global variable.

 Thus page page mimics the `post.php` post form, so when it is submitted it will normally fire all of the necessary hooks and actions, and have the proper global state to correctly fire any PHP meta box mumbo jumbo without needing to modify any existing code.
-On successful submission, React will signal a `handleMetaBoxReload` to set up the new form state for dirty checking, remove the updating overlay, and set the store to no longer be updating the meta box area.
+On successful submission, React will signal a `handleMetaBoxReload` to remove the updating overlay, and set the store to no longer be updating the meta box area.

 ### Common Compatibility Issues